VuThach3001/Web/learning/section-8/48-css-float.md

 - As soon as this CSS is applied, thet the text will begin to wrap around the image.

 **Clear:**
+- Clear any responsibility to wrap around things that are floating.

 ---